|What:||2018 MCB Undergraduate Commencement Ceremony|

 The Campuswide Commencement Ceremony (also known as General Commencement) and the MCB Undergraduate Commencement Ceremony are two different events.
 Campuswide Commencement celebrates all majors who are graduating at UCB and the MCB Undergraduate Commencement Ceremony is restricted to MCB majors only.
 Students interested in participating in the Campuswide Commencement should visit the Commencement website.
 The following information pertains only to our departmental ceremony.

 Graduates do not need a ticket for the ceremony.
 Your name card and cap and gown is your ticket.
-The MCB Undergraduate Advising Office will contact registered participants to pick up their name card and two free tickets in May.
+The MCB Undergraduate Advising Office will contact registered participants to pick up their name card and two free tickets starting on April 30.

-Additional tickets can be purchased through Cal Performances starting March 15.
+Additional tickets can be purchased through Cal Performances in mid-March (see timeline above for exact date).
 Tickets can purchased online, over the phone at 510-642-9988, and at the Ticket Office at Zellerbach Hall (Tues-Fri, 12 p.m.-5:30 p.m., Sat-Sun, 1 p.m.-5 p.m.), as well as at the Commencement venue on the day of the event (beginning one hour before the ceremony until one hour after the start time).
 All seating, regardless of what is listed on the ticket, is General Admission.
 There are no designated seats.
 Children 2 and under are free, but will require a ticket to enter the venue.